-ALL CITY OF NEW BERLIN WELS ARE OUT OF SERVICE.
+ALL CITY OF NEW BERLIN WELLS ARE OUT OF SERVICE.

-- 2. The amount of water sold to each category and the subcategory of customer on a quarterly basis within the City limits. - 3.
-The amount of water sold to each category and the subcategory of customer on a quarterly basis within the approved diversion area. - 4.
-Average residential per capita use. - 5.
-There is currently NO water pumped from City of New Berlin wells.
-All wells are out of service. - 6.
-Average residential per capita use. - 7.
-A description of the efforts made by the City to improve water conservation and efficiency and minimize the infiltration and inflow into the sanitary system. - 8.
-Estimates of the total monthly sewerage flow within the City. - 9.
+- The total amount of water purchased from the City of Milwaukee on a monthly basis.
+Note: All water used by New Berlin Water Utility customers is purchased from the City of Milwaukee. - 2.
+The amount of water sold to each customer category and subcategory on a quarterly basis within the CITY limits. - 3.
+The amount of water sold to each customer category and subcategory on a quarterly basis within the approved diversion area. - 4.
+The amount of water diverted to the approved diversion area on a monthly basis (to be estimated by the CITY). - 5.
+Average residential per capita use. - 6.
+A description of the efforts made by the CITY to improve water conservation and efficiency and minimize the infiltration and inflow into the sanitary system. - 7.
+Estimates of the total monthly sewerage flow within the CITY. - 8.
 Estimates of the monthly sewerage return flow from within the approved water supply service area and approved diversion area.

 The information is presented in nine sections with titles identical to those above.
-Data is presented in a tabulated format preceded by an explanation of each table how the data was obtained and how the data was interpreted using estimating techniques, engineering judgment and data analysis.
-Table titles first contain the section number they refer to then the number of the table.
+Data is presented in a tabulated format preceded by an explanation of each table, how the data was obtained and how the data was interpreted using estimating techniques, engineering judgment and data analysis.
+Table titles first contain the section number they refer to, then the number of the table.

-SECTION 1 - THE TOTAL AMOUNT OF WATER PURCHASED FROM THE CITY OF MILWAUKEE
+SECTION 1 - THE TOTAL AMOUNT OF WATER PURCHASED FROM THE CITY OF MILWAUKEE ON A MONTHLY BASIS

-The City of Milwaukee provides all of the water used by the CITY.
-In 2009, the CITY still used groundwater until July for some of their water needs.
-In July 2009, the improvements needed to allow the entire CITY to be served with Lake Michigan water via the City of Milwaukee were completed following the Diversion Approval.
-All CITY's groundwater wells are abandoned.
-(Appendix E)
+The City of Milwaukee provides all the water sold by the CITY to residents.
+The CITY still used groundwater for some of their water needs until July 2009, when the improvements needed to allow the water service area to be served with Lake Michigan water, via the City of Milwaukee, were completed following the Diversion Approval.
+All the CITY's groundwater wells are since abandoned.

 Table 1-1 provides the "Total Amount of Water Purchased from the City of Milwaukee" as measured by Milwaukee and billed to the CITY.
-Table 1-1 contains 4 columns, the first listing the month.
-The second representing the cubic feet of water purchased and the third, the number of gallons purchased from the City of Milwaukee and the average daily use.
-All of these totals are determined by the amount of water purchased (and measured) from the City of Milwaukee Water Works.
-NOTE: Milwaukee water had an inaccurate meter in 2014.
+All these totals are determined by the amount of water purchased (and measured) from the City of Milwaukee Water Works.
+This table contains 4 columns, the first displaying the month.
+The second column lists cubic feet of water purchased.
+The third column represents the number of gallons purchased from the City of Milwaukee.
+Lastly, column four displays average daily use.

-SECTION 2 - THE AMOUNT OF WATER SOLD TO EACH CATEGORY AND SUBCATEGORY OF CUSTOMER ON A QUARTERLY BASIS WITHIN THE CITY LIMITS
+SECTION 2 - THE AMOUNT OF WATER SOLD TO EACH CUSTOMER CATEGORY AND SUBCATEGORY ON A QUARTERLY BASIS WITHIN THE CITY LIMITS

-The CITY records and reports all water sold in a report to the Wisconsin Public Service Commission (PSC) by customer class each year.
-The four customer classes are Residential, Commercial, Industrial and Public.
-The CITY can further break these water sales records down by geographic location east and west of the sub continental divide and by residential units comprised of condominiums and apartments that are tracked as commercial establishments.
-Table 2-1 provides a breakdown of these water sales on a quarterly basis for the entire City and by the standard PSC customer classes and the subcategories tracked by the CITY.
+Each year, the CITY records and reports all water sold to the Wisconsin Public Service Commission (PSC) by customer class.
+The four customer classes include: Residential, Commercial, Industrial and Public.
+The CITY can further break these water sales records down by geographic location, east and west of the subcontinental divide, and by residential units comprised of condominiums and apartments that are tracked as commercial establishments.

+Table 2-1 provides a breakdown of these water sales on a quarterly basis for the entire CITY; as well as by the standard PSC customer classes and the subcategories tracked by the CITY.

-SECTION 3 - THE AMOUNT OF WATER SOLD TO EACH CATEGORY AND SUBCATEGORY OF CUSTOMER ON A QUARTERLY BASIS WITHIN THE APPROVED DIVERSION AREA
+SECTION 3 - THE AMOUNT OF WATER SOLD TO EACH CUSTOMER CATEGORY AND SUBCATEGORY ON A QUARTERLY BASIS WITHIN THE APPROVED DIVERSION AREA

-Table 3-1 reports only water used in the Mississippi river basin on a quarterly basis and provides a breakdown of residential use by condominiums and apartments in the Mississippi Basin.
+Table 3-1 reports only water used in the Mississippi River Basin on a quarterly basis and provides a breakdown of residential use by condominiums and apartments.